Victor Lustig: Eiffel Tower scam

-"Rumanian Box" scam
+Rumanian Box scam

-One of Lustig's most notable scams involved selling unsuspecting marks a box that he claimed was a machine that could duplicate any currency bills that were inserted into it, with the only catch being that the device needed six hours to print an identical copy.
-Referred to as the "money box" or "Rumanian Box", the scam involved a specially designed mahogany box, roughly the size of a steamer trunk.
-The box's design featured two small slots designed to take in bills and the paper to "print" the duplicate on, and a compartment containing a false arrangement of levers and mechanisms that had to be "operated" to make the duplicates.
+One of Lustig's most notable scams was known as the "money box" or "Rumanian Box".
+It involved selling unsuspecting marks a machine that could duplicate any currency that was inserted into it.
+The only catch being that the device needed six hours to print a copy.
+The machine was actually a specially designed mahogany box, roughly the size of a steamer trunk.
+The box featured two small slots to take in the money and the printing paper.
+It also held a fake mechanism with dummy levers.

-In order to convince the mark it truly worked, Lustig would ask them to give him a specific denomination of bill (e.g. $100), insert it into his device along with the paper, and then wait with them until the duplicate was made.
-When it had, Lustig would take the mark with him to a bank to authenticate the note.
-In reality, Lustig had concealed a genuine note within the device; the choice of the denomination was influenced by what he put into the box beforehand.
-Once the mark was convinced, Lustig would refuse to sell them the box until they offered him a high price for it.
-Before it was sold, Lustig would pack the box with additional genuine notes, to buy him time to make a clean escape, before his mark realized they had been conned.
+Lustig would demonstrate the machine by asking the mark for a specific bill (e.g. $100).
+He would insert it and the blank paper, then wait with the mark for the machine to work.
+Lustig had already stocked the machine with a genuine bill to match the one the mark inserted.
+When the planted bill was produced, Lustig would take the mark to a bank to authenticate the note.
+Once the mark was convinced, Lustig would sell the money box for an exorbitant sum.

-One of Lustig's most infamous uses of the device was upon a Texas sheriff, whom he convinced to buy it for thousands of dollars.
+Lustig once sold a money box to a Texas sheriff for thousands of dollars.
 Upon realizing he had been tricked, the sheriff pursued Lustig to Chicago.
-Upon meeting him again, the sheriff was conned into believing that he was not operating the device correctly, and was handed a large sum of cash as compensation, unaware that the money was counterfeit.
+The cornered Lustig conned the sheriff into believing that he was not operating the device correctly.
+Lustig gave him a large sum of cash as compensation, but the bills were counterfeit.
 This counterfeiting would eventually lead to Lustig's arrest by American law enforcement officers.

-Later years, capture, and death
+Later years

+On 5 July 1929, Lustig and William McSherry were arrested in Paris.
+Lustig was traveling as "Robert Miller", and both men had a variety of forged identification documents and letters of credit.
+They also had a money box with them.
+Upon his arrest, Lustig claimed to be an associate of Al Capone.
+Chicago police were unfamiliar with Lustig, however.

-When the Great Depression hit, Lustig concocted a risky scam aimed at Al Capone, knowing that he faced certain death if his mark realized he was being conned.
+When the Great Depression hit, Lustig concocted a risky scam aimed at Capone, knowing that he faced certain death if his mark realized he was being conned.
 For Lustig, the scam was not a straight-out con, but one designed to get his target to part with a relatively small amount of cash.
 Lustig asked Capone to invest $50,000 in a crooked scheme, then kept the money given to him in a safe deposit box for two months before returning it, claiming the deal had fallen through.
 Capone got the impression that he was dealing with an honest man.
 At this point, Lustig told Capone that the failure of the deal meant he had lost all means of supporting himself.
-He then convinced Capone to give him $5,000 ($1,000, according to other sources) to "tide him over", as Lustig had originally planned.
+He then convinced Capone to give him $5,000 ($1,000,according to other sources)　to "tide him over", as Lustig had originally planned.